CASY cell counting technology: Advantages

 Since the cell viability is determined by electric current exclusion, viability dyes such as Trypan blue and Propidium iodide are not needed.
 Hence, cell viability determination need no longer be a terminal experiment.
 This advantage permits subsequent tests using the cells such as viability after a further time interval.

 The given result will be very accurate because not only are all steps performed robotically, but are high throughput (e.g. a million events/second).

 CASY technology it is fast but also reliable and reproducible because of features such as the multi-channel analyzer for detecting and analyzing the pulse height generation.
 In fact, a channel means the pulse counted in a particular energy.
 In the past, single channel analyzers were used the instruments.
 They can count the pulse in a narrow range only.
 So, they can analyze the cells for one or few times at the set frequency only.
 Once the electric current is changed during the cell transfer, it could not be detected.
 This can use not only a much time for analysis but also inaccurate cell counting result.
 However, for the multi- channel analyzer, it can scan the entire energy range and the pulses in each channel.
-As there are more than 500, 000 channels for a cell counting, once a cell is pass through the measuring pore, there would be a lot of channel monitoring for 1 cell.
+As there are more than 500,000 channels for a cell counting, once a cell is pass through the measuring pore, there would be a lot of channel monitoring for 1 cell.
 As a result, the speed of CASY technology to obtain the information of cells can be very high.

 Applications

 One of CASY technology applications is electronic cell counter for determining cell number and their viability in a sample.
-The equipment is shown as Fig. 3 and the Fig. 4 states the result, including the total cell count, as well as the percentage of debris, living cells and dead cells, displayed on the screen of the cell counter.

-Lindl et al. (2005) has compared the CASY technology to two standard methods for cell viability measurement, including the neutral red uptake and MTT assay.
+Lindl et al. (2005) compared the CASY technology to two standard methods for cell viability measurement, including the neutral red uptake and MTT assay.
 They found that the most sensitive IC50 values, which were the closest to those in the literature, were performed by this electronic cell counter.
 Some toxicants in these experiments by using chemical methods would affect the mechanisms of the assays.
 So, the results would become invalid.
 However, for the electronic cell counter, it can not only monitor all the cells changes, even the cell necrosis, by various toxicants types and concentration, but also a complex mixture of toxicants in the cell culture.
 It would be seen that the progress changes of dying cells can be detected as well.
 On the other hand, all the results from electric cell counter could be transferred to the computers with common spreadsheet programs.
 No other specific software would be set up to every computer to obtain the result.